jeremyButtler/freezeTB/included-programs.md

     - freezeTB results saved to each fastq_pass's input prefix

+## Future programs:

+Chapter four: monsters from beyond

+- ftbRaylib is an attempt to remake the freezeTB GUI
+- rayWidg (in ftbRaylibSrc) is the widget organization system for the new GUI attempt

 ## Older progams (some functional):

-Chapter four: the undead awaken
+Chapter five: the undead awaken

 These are so out of date it is not worth using.
 Still, they are examples of tcltk in R.